-Every architectural choice was made to serve the system's primary constraint: it has to look like it came from one place.
+Every architectural choice serves the system's primary constraint: it has to look like it came from one place.

 | Framework | Next.js 16 App Router with full TypeScript throughout.
 Every component prop surface is typed — no implicit any, no escape hatches.
 The showcase page is a single client component; all 20 library components are fully server-renderable by default. |